 Details You Need to Know to Plan Your Trip

-Ashura is the tenth day of Muharram, which is the first month in the Lunar calendar.
+Ashura is the tenth day of Muharram, which is the first month in the lunar calendar.
 On that day, Husayn, the third Imam of Shia Muslims and the grandson of Prophet Muhammad, was martyred in the Battle of Karbala.
 Ashura is also a part of an important religious and national gathering that takes place every year in Muharram in Iran.
-Ashura procession and Tasu’a in Iran(the day before Ashura) are a unique opportunity for travelers to experience one of the traditional grief ceremonies of Shia Muslims in Iran with a variety of Muharram rituals in every region of this land.
+The Ashura procession and Tasu’a in Iran(the day before Ashura) are a unique opportunity for travelers to experience one of the traditional grief ceremonies of Shia Muslims in Iran with a variety of Muharram rituals in every region of this land.